 When I went to learn Spanish in Seville last month, I knew I would write about it afterward.
 What I didn't know, is that I'd have so much more to talk about than the structure of the classes and how much I progressed.
 I didn't know it would push me to redefine my life.

-While I’d signed up for classes at a Spanish language institute and was dutifully present there every morning, I spent even more time meeting new people, wandering around the city and… getting to know myself a little better.
+While I'd signed up for classes at the Spanish language institute Clic Sevilla and was dutifully present there every morning, I spent even more time meeting new people, wandering around the city and… getting to know myself a little better.

 Let's start at the beginning, shall we?